njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ### 1.2 Data and Scope

-The dataset spans 966 trading days from **January 22, 2020 to September 14, 2022** and covers three COVID-19 data variants against five categories of economic indicators:
+The dataset spans 966 calendar days from January 22, 2020 through September 14, 2022, covering the complete arc of the COVID-19 pandemic's acute economic impact — from the first recorded U.S. case through the Federal Reserve's aggressive tightening cycle and the beginning of post-pandemic normalization.
+All series are observed at daily frequency.
+Three COVID-19 data variants are tested against six categories of economic indicators, with each COVID variant available in multiple transformed representations, producing a combinatorially large space of candidate pairings that the composite scoring framework systematically evaluates and ranks.

 **COVID-19 Variables (X)**